aoloe/cpp-pybind11-playground/scripter-class-in-class/README.md

 # Notes

 Pybind11 tries to set the visibilty for all symbols as hidden.
-In the `CMakeLists.txt` We need to set
+In the `CMakeLists.txt` we need to set

     set(CMAKE_CXX_VISIBILITY_PRESET hidden)